Esri/di-survey123-tools-no-code-required/Export survey data (Workbench)/README.md

 9. With File Explorer open your target folder.

-10. Click Run, and watch as your jpeg are added into the target folder.
+10. Click Run, and watch as your attachments are added into the target folder.

 ## Requirements